jshan9078/browser-automation-cli/README.md

 A lightweight, self-hosted browser automation tool with a background daemon and CLI client.
 Enables authenticated web automation, screenshots, DOM snapshots, and page interactions via simple CLI commands.
 Share a `SKILL.md` file with your coding agent harness for seamless integration.

+## Why This Exists

+Coding agents need to interact with authenticated web apps.
+Existing solutions all have tradeoffs:

+- **Chrome DevTools MCP** — requires Node.js, per-agent MCP server configuration, Google telemetry by default, and complex setup for each coding agent
+- **BrowserMCP and similar tools** — require installing Chrome extensions, tie into specific ecosystems, and use MCP which bloats the agent's context window with tool definitions and protocol overhead
+- **Playwright/Puppeteer scripts** — require writing code for every interaction, no persistent auth state
+- **AI browser frameworks** — heavy, opinionated, and framework-locked

+Browser CLI solves this with a persistent daemon that any agent can call via subprocess.
+No extensions, no MCP config, no SDKs, no ecosystem lock-in.
+Sessions persist across agent calls so you only log in once.

 ## Install

 ```bash